yorkane/n8n-nodes-nocobase/README.md

 # n8n File System Operations Custom Node

-This is a custom n8n node for nocobase.
+This is a custom n8n node for ComfyUI.

 ## Features

+- List files and folders in a specified directory with sorting support (by time, type, filename, etc.)
+- Clean empty directories, including recursive cleaning and directory level compression
+- Fix filenames that are incompatible with Windows file system

 ## Installation